 Nowadays I’m writing mostly in the Akka framework for for Reactive Streams style development.
 I have also written some GUIs in React.JS.
 Containerisation of choice if Kubernetes.
 Version control and more importantly CD pipelines are best done with GitLab.

 I actually really like gitlab’s CI/CD process although there are a couple of small annoyances that I have with it.
 Some of these I’ve coded around in an open-source template project that you can read about here.

 If you want to hire me, I might be interested, but only in certain conditions, for example: a small development team in which I can play a vital part; modern development methods; modern technology; scale; interesting business domains; real-world implications; senior roles.
 This applies especially if you have an interesting aviation-related software design and development project,

 What I’m definitely not interested in:

-I recently submitted my PhD dissertation (June 2019).
-My PhD is in the field of Classics and Ancient History.
+I was awarded my PhD in 2020.
+My PhD was in the field of Classics and Ancient History.
 The title of my thesis is Landscape and geographical space in T. Livius ab urbe condita.
 I do my own translations, as a PhD student is expected.
 My favourite Latin poets are Ovid and Propertius.
 I wrote my entire thesis in pandoc/markdown and generated the PDF from that using LaTeχ, bibteχ, and xeteχ using LaTeχ memoir.
 It was built using gitlab.com ci-runners.
 I’ve got a complete

 thesis-build project which I will open source once I extract my actual thesis text from it and make it a little more general-purpose.